seed-labs/seed-labs/category-crypto/Crypto_Hash_Length_Ext/README.md

-# Folders
+# Hash Length Extension Attack

+## For Ubuntu 20.04

+No change is needed.

-## Code/
+## For Container

-Contain the source code for the server program.
-The code should be zip to server.zip and put on the lab's website.
+We run the web server `www.seedlab-hashlen.com` inside a container.